WindMillCode/Judima-Framework/AngularApp/issues/Angular_issue_with_removing_duplicated_elements_when_moved_around_in_DOM/README.md

 - **What did you expect to happen?**

 * I expected the element and its auxillary to be removed from the DOM
+* The news has been right the learning curve is getting ridiculous for Angular, beginners and advanced should be told at face value what Angular is all about I am a strong supporter for Angular, and I cannot tolerate React to its core, but this is a sad fact I now had 1 rant over Angular.
+I learned in ngOnDestroy you had to get @ViewChildren.changes, if you want to modify the DOM tree, observable.subscribe has a next,error,complete, which you can take advantage of in subjects, ChangeDetection.onPush should be the default strategy as its running all the time.
+Angular has been getting irrelevant it its features, which builds on itself in complexion while going nowhere

 - **What happened instead?**